 The Mountain West Network to contrary beliefs has been a good deal for the league.
 2007 was the first year the network went live but the reach was limited to only cable operators and the availability was small and only within the conference cities and a small surrounding area, if that.
-The league broke away from ESPN because the World Wide Leader wanted games through Friday and an occassional Saturday game for football, and the dreaded midnight eastern start time for hoops.
+The league broke away from ESPN because the World Wide Leader wanted games on Tuesday through Friday and an occassional Saturday game for football, and the dreaded midnight eastern start time for hoops.

 The league did receive more money to break away and start the very first conference only network -- something that is forgotten when conference tv networks are mentioned -- and also partnered up with CBS College Sports and Versus.

 The first year was tough because to watch games fans had to either attend the games, find that friend who had The Mtn., or if you were a really resourceful find someone who had Slingbox and tap into their feed to watch the game at your place no matter where you lived.

 The league tried to put a spin by saying more games then ever where on the tube, but when a game was on The Mtn. it was essentially similar to a regional sports network like Fox Sports or Raycom.

 Currently the league also has a deal with DirecTv where if you live within the conference footprint then the channel is one of your regional sports channel, and if you live outside it is availble on the sports pack.
 Now, anyone across the country can get to see every football game --if it is being broadcasted which is all but a few-- with combo of all three network partners, which IS more then what could be said for the ESPN package.
 Well, unless you have Dish Network because they are still not carrying The Mountain West Sports Network, but it is much better then 2007.